Snapchat/KeyDB-docs/docs/persistence.md

 So KeyDB supports an interesting feature: it is able to rebuild the AOF in the background without interrupting service to clients.
-Whenever you issue a `BGREWRITEAOF` KeyDB will write the shortest sequence of commands needed to rebuild the current dataset in memory.
-If you're using the AOF with KeyDB 2.2 you'll need to run `BGREWRITEAOF` from time to time.
-KeyDB 2.4 is able to trigger log rewriting automatically (see the 2.4 example configuration file for more information).
+Whenever you issue a `BGREWRITEAOF`, KeyDB will write the shortest sequence of commands needed to rebuild the current dataset in memory.
+KeyDB is able to trigger log rewriting automatically (see the [configuration file](https://github.com/EQ-Alpha/KeyDB/blob/unstable/keydb.conf) for more information).

 ### How durable is the append only file?